Views

 What's Inside

 The resource consists of a single-page PDF featuring five distinct categories of stimuli.
-Each row contains three illustrative examples, such as musical instruments for sound or food items for taste.
-At the bottom of the page, students find five cut-out icons representing the eye, ear, mouth, nose, and hand.
-The clear layout and visual cues support independent completion.
+Each row contains three illustrative examples, such as musical instruments for sound, food items for taste, or textured objects for touch.
+At the bottom of the page, students will find five cut-out icons representing the eye, ear, mouth, nose, and hand.
+The clear layout and visual cues support independent completion while keeping students engaged.

 Zero-Prep Workflow